euonymblog/MelbourneGoodLife/_drafts/xm4.md

 We definitely started going there because of my obsession with cheese and they didn't disappoint on that front.
 Claire who runs front-of-house is an alumna of [Milk the Cow](https://milkthecow.com.au/) and really knows her cheese-stuff.
 Many were the nerdy conversations about the contents of the cheese cabinet!
 The charcuterie selection is also worth a mention.
 There is also a great wine list - predominantly Australian, mostly small wineries making interesting wines.
 There is also Young Henry's on draft and the fabulous Colonial beers in cans.

-We love our new place in Seddon, but we do wish we could have picked up XM4 and brought it over this side of town with us.
+We love our new place in Seddon, but we do wish we could have picked up XM4 and brought it over this side of town with us.&nbsp;